 day and the Energy spending.

 Match Energy = Energy Max x Form of day x Energy spending

-You can change the speed of the match with the "Speed" setting on top left.
+You can change the speed of the match with the "Speed" setting on the bottom.

 Most bonuses only apply to singles, not to doubles.